CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Shutter Priority (S or Tv): You choose the shutter speed and the camera chooses the aperture.
 Best for subjects in motion like action shots.

-You may also like: How big is a raw image DSLR
+You may also like: Are DSLR cameras going away

 Program (P): The camera decides both the shutter speed and aperture.
 Easy to use but still allows some control.